EvanEdwards/recompress/README.md

 recompress -f video.mp4
 ```

 By default, processed files are saved to the "_recompressed" directory in the current working directory.
+My personal workflow is to compress a bunch of files, check the quality and copy them down to the parent directory, overwriting the original.

 ## Options